 Step Two: Prepare Your Application Materials

 Get transcripts.
-Download unofficial transcripts or scan printed copies from every college or university you attended as a full-time student for one year or longer and from any institution where you earned prerequisite coursework.
+Download unofficial transcripts or scan printed copies from every college or university you've attended.

 Identify three people who can recommend you to the program.
-You'll need the email addresses of your references for the Graduate School application.
+You'll need to include their contact information in the Graduate School application.
 They'll each be sent an email directing them to a secure website where they'll submit their recommendations.

 Step Three: Apply to the GCGP